-BIOL 2698 - Research Assistantship: Independent research conducted under the guidance of a faculty member.
+BIOS 2698 - Research Assistantship: Independent research conducted under the guidance of a faculty member.
 1-12 credit hours.
 Audit-only class.

-BIOL 2699 - Undergraduate Research: Independent research conducted under the guidance of a faculty member.
+BIOS 2699 - Undergraduate Research: Independent research conducted under the guidance of a faculty member.
 1-12 credit hours.
-Grade given directly by faculty mentor.
+Grade assigned directly by faculty mentor.

-BIOL 4460 - Communicating Biological Research: Senior students present seminars on recent research topics based on their own research experience and/or literature research.
+BIOS 4460 - Communicating Biological Research: Senior students present seminars on recent research topics based on their own research experience and/or literature research.
 1 credit hour.
-Biol 4590, 4690 or 4910 are prerequisites with concurrency - one of these courses must be taken before or in the same term as Biol 4460.
-Grade given by faculty teaching the class.
+BIOS 4590, 4690 or 4910 are prerequisites with concurrency - one of these courses must be taken before or in the same term as BIOS 4460.
+Grade assigned by faculty teaching the course.

-BIOL 4590 - Research Project Lab: Experience in designing, implementing, and communicating a biology research project, and practical training in modern approaches for biological research.
+BIOS 4590 - Research Project Lab: Experience in designing, implementing, and communicating a biology research project, and practical training in modern approaches for biological research.
 3 credit hours.
-Prerequisites: BIOL 1510.
-Grade given directly by faculty teaching the class.
+Prerequisites: BIOS 1510.
+Grade assigned directly by faculty teaching the course.

-BIOL 4690 - Independent Research Project: Independent research with proposal and manuscript writing, conducted with the guidance of a faculty member.
+BIOS 4690 - Independent Research Project: Independent research with proposal and manuscript writing, conducted with the guidance of a faculty member.
 3 credit hours.
-Prerequisites: 1 credit hour of APPH/BIOL 2698 or 2699 or 4698 or 4699.
+Prerequisites: 1 credit hour of BIOS 2698 or 2699 or 4698 or 4699.
 Faculty may accept a student without the 1 credit hour prerequisite at their discretion by signing a prerequisite override form for the student.
-Students must obtain a permit to take BIOL 4690.
+Students must obtain a permit to take BIOS 4690.
 To request a permit, email the Associate Chair for the Undergraduate Program with (1) the student's full name, (2) the student's GTID#, (3) the name of the faculty research mentor, (4) a brief description of the proposed research topic, and (5) a confirmation email from the mentor independently sent to the Associate Chair to confirm that the project will be mentored.
-Letter grade must be sent by the faculty mentor to the instructor of record of BIOL 4690 for the semester in question.
+Letter grade assigned by the faculty research mentor and sent to the instructor of record of BIOS 4690 for the semester in question.